2022 Alabama Senate election: District 1

-2nd term incumbent Republican Senate Tim Melson has represented Alabama Senate 1st District since November 2014.
-He was challenged by construction manager John Sutherland in the Republican primary after Sutherland sued to stop a 2-cent gas tax extension from being pushed through by the Lauderdale County Agricutlural Authority, headed by Tim Melson, in order to build an event center just outside the city of Florence, Alabama.
+Second term incumbent Republican Senate Tim Melson had represented the Alabama Senate 1st District since November 2014.
+He was challenged by construction manager John Sutherland in the Republican primary after Sutherland sued to stop a 2-cent gas tax extension from being pushed through by the Lauderdale County Agricultural Authority, headed by Tim Melson, in order to build an event center just outside the city of Florence, Alabama.
 Melson defeated Sutherland by a margin of almost 40 points.
 No Democrats or Libertarians filed to run in the general election, leaving Melson unopposed in the general election.

 Endorsements

 District 2

-First term incumbent Republican Senator Tom Butler has represented the 2nd District since November 2018.
-He is running for reelection.
-Former State Senator Bill Holtzclaw challenged Butler in the primary for his old seat, citing a "lack of communication" in the district during the current term.
+First term incumbent Republican senator Tom Butler had represented the 2nd District since November 2018.
+He ran for reelection.
+Former state senator Bill Holtzclaw challenged Butler in the primary for his old seat, citing a "lack of communication" in the district during the current term.
 Butler defeated Holtzclaw by a margin of 20 points in the primary.
-PROJECTXYZ founder and former Huntsville Chamber of Commerce Chair Kim Caudle Lewis is contesting the district in the general election.
+PROJECTXYZ founder and former Huntsville Chamber of Commerce Chair Kim Caudle Lewis contested the district in the general election.

 Endorsements

 District 3

-4th term incumbent Republican Senator Arthur Orr has represented Alabama Senate 2nd District since November 2006.
-He is running for reelection.
-Retired electrical engineer Rick Chandler was nominated by the Libertarian Party and is challenging Orr in the general election.
+Fourth term incumbent Republican senator Arthur Orr had represented Alabama Senate 2nd District since November 2006.
+He ran for reelection.
+Retired electrical engineer Rick Chandler was nominated by the Libertarian Party and challenged Orr in the general election.

 Endorsements

 District 4

-First term incumbent Republican Senator Garlan Gudger ran unopposed.
+First term incumbent Republican senator Garlan Gudger ran unopposed.